 Body Aches and Pain during First Trimester of Pregnancy – Conclusion

-To summarize, I have compiled a table for easy read.
+To summarize, I have compiled a table for an easy read.

 |Normal Pains||Concerning Pains / Visit your doctor|